Aligorith/screenshot_text_indexer/README.md

 =======================

-A small summer-holiday project to hack together some utilities for indexing and searching through a collection of a large collection of screenshot images, using OCR to scrape the text from the often text-heavy screenshots (e.g. web page contents, window titles, UI labels, etc.)
+A small summer-holiday project to hack together some utilities for indexing and searching through a few large collections of screenshots, using OCR to scrape the text from the often text-heavy images (e.g. articles, social media posts, window titles, UI labels, etc.)

 All this is designed to run fully offline / locally, on Windows 10 machines.
 Support for performing the indexing on Linux (using a different OCR engine) is left as an exercise for the user.

 ## Design Philosophy

 Get something working ASAP for my own needs, that works on my machine (and hopefully others too), and have some fun building it.

 ## Utilities